-The Jamaica National Heroes dared to challenge the institution of colonialism and in so doing changed the course of Jamaica’s history giving social and political freedom to its people.
+The Jamaican National Heroes dared to challenge the institution of colonialism and in so doing changed the course of Jamaica’s history giving social and political freedom to its people.
 Today, the statues of Jamaica’s seven National Heroes stand in proud acknowledgment, in the National Heroes Park in Kingston where they are viewed with inspiring pride, unforgettable symbols of Jamaica’s enduring strength.

 birth date uncertain-died 1865.

 Paul Bogle, a Baptist Deacon was generally regarded as a peaceful man who shunned violence.
 He believed in the teachings of the Bible, endorsing the principles of charity and endurance.
 Yet he was also a leader and organizer who knew well the terrains of the land and had spent time in educating and training his followers.
 He lived in St. Thomas and led the Morant Bay Rebellion in 1865.

 GEORGE WILLIAM GORDON